-Our paper contributes to the literature on strategic voting in a common interest setting, which started with Austen-Smith and Banks (1996) and Feddersen and Pesendorfer (1996, 1997, 1998).
-Informational inefficiencies of voting occur when symmetry assumptions of the standard Condorcet model are violated, either with regard to the signal technology (Austen-Smith and Banks, 1996) or with regard to the information-transmission process (Gerardi and Yariv, 2007; Iaryczower, Shi, and Shum, 2018; Buechel and Mechtenberg, 2019).
+Our paper contributes to the literature on strategic voting in a setting of common interest, which started with Austen-Smith and Banks (1996) and Feddersen and Pesendorfer (1996, 1997, 1998).
+Informational inefficiencies of voting occur when the symmetry assumptions of the standard Condorcet model are violated, either with regard to the signal technology (Austen-Smith and Banks, 1996) or with regard to the information-transmission process (Gerardi and Yariv, 2007; Iaryczower, Shi, and Shum, 2018; Buechel and Mechtenberg, 2019).
 Inefficiencies are also generated when private information becomes costly (Persico, 2004; Gershkov and Szentes, 2009), or when public information is provided that is not of sufficiently high quality (Kawamura and Vlaseros, 2017; Jeong, 2019; Liu, 2019; Malenko and Malenko, 2019).
 Generally speaking, inefficiencies can be generated by correlation of private beliefs across voters, either through public information or through information-transmission processes between voters that are not optimally tailored to the signal (quality) distribution.

 A related strand is the literature on voting in corporations.
-Seminal works in this literature, elucidating specifically the role of strategic voting, include Maug (1999), Maug and Yilmaz (2002), and Maug and Rydqvist (2009).
-Other work on (strategic) voting in the corporate finance context includes Matvos and Ostrovsky (2006), Brav and Mathews (2011), Levit and
+Seminal works in this literature that specifically elucidate the role of strategic voting include Maug (1999), Maug and Yilmaz (2002), and Maug and Rydqvist (2009).
+Other work on (strategic) voting in the corporate finance context includes Matvos and Ostrovsky (2006), Brav and Mathews (2011), Levit and Malenko (2011), Van Wesep (2014), Bar-Isaac and Shapiro (2020), Ma and Xiong (2021), Meirowitz and Pi (2022), and Parlasca and Voss (2023), among others.